-Coffee is a part of my every day routine… sometimes even two or three times a day- I can’t help it!
-I found some of the best coffee shops after moving to Austin that have great tasting drinks to go and a great ambiance if I want to stay and hang out.
+Coffee is part of our every day routine… sometimes even two or three times a day- we can’t help it!
+Skybok found some of the best coffee shops after moving to Austin that have great tasting drinks to go and a great ambience if we want to stay and hang out.
 Check out three coffee shops Skybok highly recommends in the video below.
 Let us know what other coffee shops you think we should highlight!

 Egypt is a dreamy destination full of history, culture and mystery.
 Head on over to our Instagram to see our highlighted stories and feed posts from all parts of Egypt!
 Keep scrolling to see some of our favorites on here.
 Already follow us on Instagram?
 We appreciate you – you can see similar posts and MORE on our facebook, check us out!

 Shoutout to Edureka! – offering awesome online courses and offering a Flat 20% OFF for a limited time!